Minnie the Minx

-Minnie the Minx, is a comic strip character published in the British comic magazine The Beano.
-Created and originally drawn by Leo Baxendale, she first appeared in issue 596, dated 19 December 1953, making her the third longest running Beano character behind Dennis the Menace and Roger the Dodger.
-She would later be drawn by Jim Petrie, Tom Paterson, Ken Harrison and Laura Howell.
+Minnie the Minx is a comic strip character published in the British comic magazine The Beano.
+Created and originally drawn by Leo Baxendale to be a female version of Dennis the Menace, she first appeared in issue 596, dated 19 December 1953, making her the third longest running Beano character behind Dennis the Menace and Roger the Dodger.
+She would later be drawn by Jim Petrie, Tom Paterson, Ken H. Harrison and Laura Howell.
 She would also appear in animated films.